 The four pre-approved programs in Spain are Colby in Salamanca (Integrated Program), Hamilton in Madrid, Middlebury in Córdoba, and PRESHCO in Córdoba.
-The five pre-approved programs in Latin America are CIEE in Buenos Aires, Washington University in Santiago de Chile, Middlebury in Montevideo (Uruguay), IFSA-Butler in Lima, and IFSA-Butler in Mendoza (Argentina).
+The seven pre-approved programs in Latin America are Brown University CASA in Havana, CIEE in Buenos Aires, Washington University in Santiago de Chile, Middlebury in Montevideo (Uruguay), IFSA-Butler in Lima, IFSA-Butler in Havana, and IFSA-Butler in Mendoza (Argentina).